dfrappart/articles/podidentityjourney.md

 ## 9. Conclusion and next steps

-So, if i'm coprrect, chance are the technology seems interesting but there are still some question remaining.
+So, if i'm correct, chance are the technology seems interesting but there are still some question remaining.
-Well that's the case for me atthis point.
+Well that's the case for me at this point.
 While the architecture and how it's working between the 2 worlds (Azure and Kubernetes) seems clear enough, the impact on how to use it does not seem as clear.
 Also, as presented here, as an OSS, it is not fully supported by Microsoft.
-However, we mentionned that the support is coming,with a simpler way of managing it through an Addon.
+However, we mentionned that the support is coming, with a simpler way of managing it through an Addon.
 This is similar to the way AGIC evolved and it should become easier in time.
 On a more practical aspect, i do know that [Velero](https://velero.io/) can be installed with pod identity in mind.
 I would guess that the use will get more frequent and also simpler.
 Voila, i hope it was as fun for you as for me.
 Before i forget, i created a dedicated github repo for all the requiredinfrastructure to use this.
 It's [here](https://github.com/dfrappart/aksmeetup), feel free to use it.